Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **usePeerVerification**: any: Specifies whether to verify the identity of the server when connecting over SSL.
 The default value is true.
 * **username**: any (Required): The user name that you use to access Jira Service.

+## JiraTableDatasetTypeProperties
+### Properties
+* **schema**: any: The schema name of the Jira, applies only for Jira V2 dataset.
+Type: string (or Expression with resultType string).
+* **table**: any: The table name of the Jira, applies only for Jira V2 dataset.
+Type: string (or Expression with resultType string).
+* **tableName**: any: This property is only supported in Jira V1 Dataset, please consider upgrading to V2 dataset.

 ## JsonDatasetTypeProperties
 ### Properties
 * **compression**: [DatasetCompression](#datasetcompression): The data compression method used for the json dataset.